8thlight/boucher/README.md

 # Boucher

 Boucher, pronounced [boo-shay], and meaning Butcher in French, is a suite of Rake tasks that simplfy your AWS deployment strategy.
-It's built ontop of Chef and Fog giving your fingers the power to create new servers, install required software, and deploy your system all in a single command.
+It's built on top of Chef and Fog giving your fingers the power to create new servers, install required software, and deploy your system all in a single command.

 It also helps manage your system with support for different environments and tasks to: